brousalis/bendystraw/README.md

 }]);
 ```

-you then reference the template using `templateUrl` and the full path (including .html)
+you then reference the template in Angular using `templateUrl` and the full path (including .html)

 this file gets bundled into your compiled app.js on build.